 Small businesses love Square.
 Why?
 It is simple, convenient, affordable and they have no other option other than going to a traditional merchant processing account.
 But where do these businesses start?
 Considering that before someone can get services with Square or PayPal they have to have a bank account, so everyone begins with the Bank.

 Tap to Phone technology is an emerging solution that turns any NFC-enabled smartphone into a secure payment terminal, enabling any user to accept contactless card payments.
 Essentially, it is mobile POS but, unlike Square or PayPal, Tap to Phone does not require a separate card reader to be connected.
 What’s more, Felix.Terminal Soft POS Tap to Phone technology offers the ability for mobile application providers to securely integrate an embed into their existing app.

 The Perfect Storm: Tap to Phone in Mobile Banking

 Consider you go into your mobile banking app and there was a feature there that was already active saying “Accept Payments”, which then launched a payment terminal application to allow the user to accept card payments.
 Not only would this allow the bank to provide a far more convenient solution for bank customers, but would provide an instant revenue uplift for the bank.
 Further, being the bank already has the customer’s financials, KYC, and other important financial insights they could provide a much more competitive rate structure and secure the retention and lifetime value of their customer.

-From my perspective, Tap to Phone technology brings an immensely valuable proposition for banks that should not be ignored.
-With increasing competition, lower margins, and a diminishing trust, banks are perfectly positioned to take advantage of this powerful new technology to not only boost revenue but to deliver services that their clients obviously need and want.
+From my perspective, a Soft POS for banks brings an immensely valuable proposition that should not be ignored.
+With increasing competition, lower margins, and diminishing trust, banks are perfectly positioned to take advantage of this powerful new technology to not only boost revenue but to deliver services that their clients obviously need and want.